 Clients have the option of paying at the time of each session or receiving a cumulative bill at the end of the month, with payment due during the first week of the following month.

 If you are interested in receiving therapy but cannot afford my full fee, please contact me.
-I provide a sliding scale to a limited number of clients.
+I provide treatment on a sliding scale to a limited number of clients.
+I believe that therapy should be accessible to anyone who needs it, regardless of financial means.

 Assessment batteries are determined on a case-by-case basis and fees are assessed based on the complexity and amount of time required.
 I conduct comprehensive assessments that may include testing of neuropsychological, academic, and adaptive functioning.
-Additionally, behavioral, emotional, and personality testing may be warranted to clarify diagnosis and inform recommendations.
-The menu below is an example of what is typically involved in each type of assessment.
+Additionally, behavioral, emotional, and personality assessment may be warranted to clarify diagnosis and inform recommendations.

-I am a preferred provider with Aetna health insurance.
-If you have another insurance plan, a portion of my fees could be covered via your out-of-network benefits.
+I am a preferred provider with Aetna health insurance only.
+If you have Aetna insurance, I will submit your claim for you.
+Otherwise, my services would be considered out-of-network by your insurance company.
 I will provide you with a receipt and information that you can give your insurance company to apply for reimbursement.
-Also, in some cases, your insurance may grant a single case agreement to see me as a specialist using your in-network benefits.
+Also, in some cases, your insurance may grant a single-case agreement or out of network exception to see me as a specialist using your in-network benefits; this is something you will need to arrange with your insurance company.

 Behavioral health and assessment reimbursement rates vary widely across insurance companies.
 Also, some insurance only covers therapy services and not assessment.
 Please contact your insurance company to clarify your coverage options.